sundogbio/szi-tile-source/README.md

 And you should then be able to see a lovely set of DZI and SZI zoomable images of Mix, my cat, if you go to [http://localhost:5173](http://localhost:5173).

-You can also run the test in `src/main.test.js` that tests the basic business of extracting the file table of contents from an SZI tiled image of Mix.
-Either run
+To run the tests, just execute

 `pnpm test`

-or by using your IDE.
-The two tests in main.test.js currently rely on the dev server running locally, everything else should run without dependencies.
+The two tests in `main.test.js` currently rely on the dev server running locally, everything else should run without dependencies.

 ### Building for distribution